github/codeql/docs/ql-style-guide.md

 ## Introduction

-This document describes how to format the QL code in this repository, covering aspects such as layout, white-space, naming and documentation.
+This document describes how to format the QL code you contribute to this repository.
+It covers aspects such as layout, white-space, naming and documentation.
 Adhering to consistent standards makes code easier to read and maintain.
 Of course, these are only guidelines, and can be overridden as the need arises on a case-by-case basis.
 Where existing code deviates from these guidelines, prefer consistency with the surrounding code.

 Words in *italic* are defined in the [Glossary](#glossary).